 Along with cloud providers tightening security around their systems, governments have also started passing regulations regarding cloud security; Canada, Germany, and Russia are drafting stricter data residency and sovereignty laws, which require data to remain in the country in order to protect their citizen’s personal information.

-For example, the Payment Card Industry (PCI) can impose fines of up to $100,000 per month for violations of its compliance.
+Failure to adequately protect your data can have huge consequences, including the potential for fines by one or more government or industry regulatory bodies.
+Such fines can be substantial and potentially crippling for a small or midsize business.
+For example, violations of GDPR data subject access rights can result in significant penalties for non-compliance, further emphasizing the importance of robust data protection measures.
+Additionally, the Payment Card Industry (PCI) can impose fines of up to $100,000 per month for violations of its compliance.
 Although these fines will be levied on the acquiring bank, they’re likely to impact the merchant as well.

 Last words

-To combat the risks, cloud service providers must have a fundamental understanding of cloud computing and data security, and data sovereignty.
+To combat the risks, cloud service providers must have a fundamental understanding of cloud computing data security, and data sovereignty.
 These facts will help you build a foundation to ensure you are getting the best service from your cloud provider and that the security at your end is top-notch.

 Suggested: